Grants Loans Student Employment Scholarships Additional Sources

 - this grant is awarded to undergraduate students with exceptional need.
 Funding is limited and priority must be given to Federal Pell Grant recipients with the lowest expected family contributions (EFC).
 The grants range from $200 to $600 for the academic year.

 Oklahoma Tuition Aid Grant (OTAG)

 - this is a state grant for Oklahoma residents.
-Students must demonstrate need through the FAFSA, have an EFC of 1700 or less, and complete the FAFSA by March 1, 2013 for the 2013-2014 school year and by March 1, 2014 for the 2014-2015 school year.
+Students must demonstrate need through the FAFSA, have an EFC of 1700 or less, and complete the FAFSA by March 1, 2014 for the 2014-2015 and March 1, 2015 for the 2015-2016 school year.
 Students must meet the MSC Satisfactory Academic Progress Policy requirements to qualify for this state grant.
 Students who are active duty military or dependents of active duty military and who listed a state other than Oklahoma on the FAFSA, should contact the MSC Financial Aid Office and the MSC Registrar Office to ensure their residency status is correct so they can be considered for state aid programs such as OTAG and scholarships.

 Tribal Higher Education Grants

 - grants available to tribal members.
 Application for the grants is made through the Tribal headquarters with which the student is affiliated.